 Merci: And she’s one of only a handful of coaches in Italy who have earned their PCC and I’m curious, how did you come to coaching?

 Rossella: Actually, that’s an interesting question and I have many, many people asking me that.
-And when I think in my life, actually, it seems that coaching has always been there.
+And when I think at my life, actually, it seems that coaching has always been there.